UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Opening your electric bill can sometimes feel like a punch to the gut, especially when your Eversource delivery charge rivals or exceeds the actual cost of your electricity.
 It is a common frustration for households across Massachusetts and Connecticut, leaving many wondering exactly what those transmission and delivery utility charges are paying for each month.
 While you cannot shop around for a different delivery provider, understanding these costs is the first step to regaining control of your household budget.

-Supply vs Delivery Charge: What Is the Difference?
+Supply vs Delivery: What Is the Difference?

 Infographic comparing Eversource supply (energy package) vs delivery (truck service) with text explanations.